top of page

 I think you should at least try.

 To be fair, that's exactly how I got started.
 With a borrowed dynamic mic and a cheap used interface from eBay.
 I already knew how to record because I had recorded music on my own, quite often.
-In retrospect, I wasn't good, simply because I hadn't put in enough time.
+BUT: in retrospect, I wasn't good at voice over (or music for that matter), simply because I hadn't put in enough time.

-I now admit: I didn't become good until I decided to learn from experts.
+I now admit: I didn't become good until I surrounded myself and learned from experts.

 * You could even go without a voice over, which some folks opt for "because its too expensive".